SkunkPlatform/SkunkPlatform/README.md

 - SkunkSprayPlatform is available for SkunkPlatform Website.
 The SSP is a part of Economy like Coins, Levels, Experience and more like leaderstats.
 - AI-Moderation for Image Reviewer API (SPIME - SkunkPlatform Image Moderation Elastic)
 - Analytics Embed for SkunkPlatform Embed System (SPES) - This will contain canvas and it will use the SPAnalytic API for all.
-- SkunkOAI protects Yellow Skunk Website for Chat System, Audience Rating will use 16 for Strong Language without getting detected by SkunkOAI-CM.

 #### SkunkPlastform G-01
 - AI-Moderation for Discord